mdolab/prefoil/doc/examples.rst

 .. note:: Sampling points does not change the underlying spline in the :class:`pyfoil.pyFoil.Airfoil`.
 That is only changed by :meth:`pyfoil.pyFoil.Airfoil.removeTE` or any of the geometry modification functions (:meth:`pyfoil.pyFoil.Airfoil.scale`, :meth:`pyfoil.pyFoil.Airfoil.rotate`, etc.).

 Both sets of sampled points containing 50 points.
-When using the :meth:`conical` sampling function, higher coefficents result in more nodes being clustered near the ends of the airfoil.
+When using the :meth:`conical` sampling function, higher coefficents result in more nodes clustered near the ends of the airfoil.

 .. literalinclude:: ../examples/example_script.py
    :start-after: # rst ULSAMPLING start